DawnGate/relearn/micro-components/grid-resize/README.md

 We will create a simple Resizable grid with html, css, js from the example in internet

-1. The current resizable box (the box can resize from both horizontal and vertical is pending -> time to do more than using library) [ - not done, maybe we comeback later]
+1. The current resizable box (the box can resize from both horizontal and vertical is pending -> time to do more than using library) [X]

 2. The grid item inner the box can recalculate and give the max possible items can inner the box with spacing [X]